MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	Var 3: state
 	       2 factor levels: CA WA

-If you have variables that are already factors, you may want change the order of the levels, the names of the levels, and/or how they are grouped.
+If you have variables that are already factors, you may want change the order of the levels, the names of the levels, or how they are grouped.
 Typically recoding a factor means changing from one set of indexes to another.
 For example, if the levels of “sex” are currently arranged in the order “M”, “F” and you want to change that to “F”, “M”, you need to change the index for every observation.

-You can use the rxFactors function to recode factors in RevoScaleR.
+You can use the **rxFactors** function to recode factors in RevoScaleR.
 For example, suppose we have some test scores for a set of male and female subjects.
 We can generate such data randomly as follows:

 	#  Recoding Factors